Our yearly cybersecurity predictions for 2023

 Nothing is written in stone

 No one gets to ignore their cybersecurity preparation in 2023.
 Every year something seems to happen that disrupts our industry, be it Covid or world conflict, but prior planning will save many headaches in the coming months if organizations are adequately prepared.
+Watch out for a rise in AI use and (who knows) even home quantum computing.

 It doesn’t take a fortune teller to see that 2023 will be a challenge for security teams and organizations, where doing more with less will be an even more significant part of the job description.